SAIL-Labs/SLM-Holography/examples/examples_and_API.md

 #### [Example 1](1-flat_ampl_and_phase.py)

-These functions apply a flat phase and amplitude to the SLM.
+This example applies a flat phase and amplitude to the SLM.
 This also shows and explains all of the variables when creating the class.

 #### [Example 2](2-gaussian_ampl.py)

-This function applies a gaussian to the amplitude only.
+This example applies a gaussian to the amplitude only.

 #### [Example 3](3-focal_plane_patterns.py)

-This function creates a circular array and then requests it in the focal plane.
+This example creates a circular array and then requests it in the focal plane.
 This array is requested with a certain pixel scale and total intensity.

 ## API Reference